tsackton/taelgar/People/Chardonians/Roscelia.md

 > `$=dv.view("_scripts/view/get_PageDatedValue")`
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%% copy notes from OneNote, update header to add campaign Info %%

 An elderly magician, prim and proper, a member of the Faculty of Magic at the [[University of Chardon]] and [[Kaeso]]'s mentor.